The mechanical calulator

 Natale Capellaro joined Olivetti in 1916 as an apprentice worker, in 1943 became Director of Projects and from 1960 was Technical Chief.
 Two years later he was awarded of an honorary degree in engineering and for his extraordinary achievements deserves a prominent place among the great inventors.

 In the early days he was assigned to the assembly of typewriters but later will be the creator of almost all calculators.
 His first model was the Elettrosumma of 1945, which was followed in 1956 by the fantastic Divisumma that poses the Olivetti at the top of the world market.
 It was the first calculator capable of performing the four operations without the need for skilled workers, with modern features without deriving from the principles of 1600.
-The goal of many inventors had finally realized, unfortunately late, and these machines, with built-in printer and keyboard Sundstrand, were short-lived: the electronics was now reaching maturity and the latest Divisumma were no longer mechanical.
+The goal of many inventors had finally realized, unfortunately late, and were short-lived.
+The electronics was now reaching maturity and the latest Divisumma were no longer mechanical.

-They were complex mechanism to build but were marketed up to 10 times the cost of production and, despite the very high price, more than a million and a half were sold: the Divisumma was therefore essential for the prosperity of Olivetti and was jokingly called "The goose that lays the golden eggs."
-The high gains slowed the company in the development of electronic calculators because the management was convinced, as Henry Ford with his "T", that traditional calculators would always be sold without the need for further investment.
-A missed opportunity for Olivetti, where at the time was employed the brilliant Pier Giorgio Perotto.
-He was considered "a hunter of butterflies that would never do anything" but in 1965 introduced with these words his "Perottina", the first personal computer in history, at the Bema Show in New York:
+They were complex mechanism to build but were marketed up to 10 times the cost of production.
+Despite the very high price, more than a million and a half were sold.
+The Divisumma was therefore essential for the prosperity of Olivetti and was jokingly called "The goose that lays the golden eggs."
+The high gains slowed the company in the development of electronic calculators.
+The management was convinced, as Henry Ford with his "T", that traditional calculators would always be sold without the need for further investment.
+A missed opportunity for Olivetti.

 The end of an era

-In the 60s the mechanical calculators were used in all commercial and financial applications: data processing centers had the direct multiplication models, in large offices there were the Odhner type, derived from the project of Leibniz and the Key Driven invented to the 1800.
-Small shops had the pascalines, the aritmographes designed by Perrault in 1600 were always present in all the pockets and the Olivetti, although arrived later on the market, were quickly conquering it.
+In the 60s the mechanical calculators were used in all commercial and financial applications.
+Data processing centers had the direct multiplication models, in large offices there were the Odhner type, derived from the project of Leibniz and the Key Driven invented to the 1800.
+Small shops had the pascalines, the aritmographes designed by Perrault in 1600 were always present in all the pockets.
+The Olivetti, although arrived later on the market, were quickly conquering it.
 The first electronic calculators had excessive costs and there was no competition until 1970, when the spread of transistors and LEDs allowed the creation of small and affordable equipment.

-Olivetti Logos, sometimes still surviving in the Post Offices (© John Wolff)
+Olivetti, sometimes surviving in the Post Offices (@ J. Wolff)

-However the transition was slow: engineers and scientists have replaced immediately their slide rules, but in the offices these machines were changed only when they broke.
+However the transition was slow.
+Engineers and scientists have replaced immediately their slide rule, but in the offices these machines were changed only when they broke.
 There was in fact a generation of workers trained to use them, and for this reason we still write with the same keyboard invented in 1878.
-Using a more modern one we would not be faster, but only confused: would you like to change the old one with the new?
+Using a more modern one we would not be faster, but only confused.

 In 1973 you could choose between these two models ...